We supply and fit Gas Interlocking Systems (GIS) that are now legally required in commercial kitchens.

 Proving gas interlock

 After checking the fan (by air pressure or electric current), this tests (pressure proves) the gas pipes for leaks and open valves before allowing gas to flow.
-They are more expensive but usually only required where this is pre-1997 equipment without Flame Safety Devices/thermocouples (FSDs) that cut the gas off if the flame is extinguished.
+They are more expensive but usually only required where there is pre-1997 equipment without Flame Safety Devices/thermocouples (FSDs) that cut the gas off if the flame is extinguished.
 With such old equipment it can be more cost effective to replace the appliance.

 How much is a gas interlock?